Etinosa22/portfolio-sample/README.md

 <img src="./img/image.png" alt="banner that says Etinosa Ekhator - Frontend Developer">

+###Thank you for checking out my page

+---

+**This is my sampled portfolio.
+Still working to improve the layout and will also be updating the text as time goes on**

+---

 A Front-end developer who is open to learning and passionate about writing codes.
 I am also keen on providing solutions using technology.
 I am currently learning React.

 I have developed extensive knowledge working with :